hiya5150/hiya5150.github.io/README.md

 fix broken image links

-download then delete all projects I don't need on GitHub
+download then delete all projects I don't need on GitHub.

+add more projects to gitHub

 make sure projects are hosted so they run properly on github